Malware Analysis 2

 Applicability

-This course is designed to benefit students who already have some level of exposure to malware analysis and want to improve their skillset further.
-We would recommend taking our Malware Analysis - Stage 1 prior to taking this course.
+This course is designed to benefit students who have already had some level of exposure to malware analysis and want to improve their skillset.
+We would recommend taking our Malware Analysis - Stage 1 prior to taking this course if you have never done any binary analysis.

 Objectives